dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 `type=9` Send a Hypercore feed block.
 May contain the data of the block, and may contain the hashes of the ancestor nodes in the merkle tree.
 Should only be sent in reaction to a Request message.

 When a Data message is received, its node hashes and signature should be verified against any local tree information.
-If the nodes can be verified, they and the block data should be stored locally.
+If the nodes can be verified, they and the block data may be stored locally.

 If a Data message is received for a block which was not requested, the peer can react by ignoring the data and sending an Unhave message in response.
 This will inform the remote that the data was rejected, and is not stored.